matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ### Proposed change in consideration of redacted events

-We propose that redacted events and redaction events should never be considered unread.
+We propose that redacted events should never be considered unread.

 This avoids the need to identify which thread a redacted event belongs to, which will be difficult if its `thread_id` property has been stripped out.